XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 This attribute can be picked up by a PDF viewer for a text extraction process (e.g. copy-pasting contents) or searching for specific text;
 without this, it is impossible to retrieve the contents of the file correctly.

+Even though the /ActualText marker is necessary to properly extract some of the more complex content, it is not used often by PDF creation software.
+Because of this and the garbage-in-garbage-out principle, there is usually only a slim chance that you will be able to correctly extract text written with a Brahmic alphabet.

 ## Support

 The initial release of pdfCalligraph provided support for the following scripts: